nxttx/Embedded---Plastics-classifier/documents/FunctionalRequirementsDocument.md

 Leds 2 and 3 may come on at different times.
 As soon as the software is turned on, the tape will spin and start classifying.

+### 3.3 Option 3
+The operator powers on the conveyer belt and the single board computer (SBC).
+The operator can start the software in the terminal.
+The plastic type is shown in the terminal.

 ## Conclusion
 In this document we have described the requirements for the project “Classifying plastics”.
 The goal of this project is to classify different types of plastics with the help of computer vision artificial intelligence (AI).
 For more information about the project, please see the Plan of approach.